Dre Campbell Farm

 Ticks can latch onto bedding, clothing, and other fabrics.

 Wash these items in hot water to kill any ticks that may be hiding in them.
-The intense heat will instantly kill these parasitic feeders and their eggs.
+The heat can kill ticks and their eggs.

 13. Neem Oil